OUR PROJECTS

 Status: Ongoing

 We are investigating how pile driving affects freshwater fish in a whole-lake experiment at Turkey Lake.
 Using a state-of-the-art fish tracking system and underwater acoustic monitoring, Drs.
-Fernandes and McCann - along with the DFO’s Dr. Tyler Tunney - is studying how Lake Trout, Burbot, and White Sucker respond before, during, and after simulated pile driving.
+Tim Fernandes and Kevin McCann - along with the DFO’s Dr. Tyler Tunney - is studying how Lake Trout, Burbot, and White Sucker respond before, during, and after simulated pile driving.
 This research will help the DFO and developers understand and mitigate noise impacts on fish behaviour and physiology, supporting better management and protection of sensitive freshwater ecosystems.

 What impact do different human actions Have on whole fish communities?